I can not possibly put down enough words of praise of this dish. I won't even try. Instead, I will say this: it is the best thing I have ever made.

 Prepare a cutting board by dusting it with powdered sugar.

 After removing the marshmallows from the fridge, unwrap and dust the surface with powdered sugar.
 Use your fingers to pull out the giant marshmallow; transfer to the cutting board.
 Dust the marshmallow all over in powdered sugar so no sticky surfaces remain.

-With a chef's knife, cut the marshmallows into 64 1" cubes, or whatever size and shape you prefer.
+With a chef's knife, cut the marshmallows into 64 1-inch cubes, or whatever size and shape you prefer.